pktgen/fgen/docs/guides/pmds/memif.rst

 **Shared memory format**

 Region 0 is created by memif driver and contains rings.
-Client interface exposes CNDP memory (mmap or malloc).
+Client interface exposes FGEN memory (mmap or malloc).
 Instead of using memfd_create() to create new shared file, existing memory segment or mmap region is created an used.

 region 0: